 Travelling from Albercones to Monterrey, in his 1950s station wagon, my father would avoid the worst of the inhospitable terrain, taking a different route than the buses.
 Instead of going directly north towards the mountains, he would loop around them driving west to Matehuala-his birthplace.
 He then drove north, on Highway 57, parallel to the mountains, towards Saltillo and approached Monterrey from the west, on Highway 40.
 Monterrey was a required stop on the way back to Texas because three of my siblings lived there with my maternal grandmother.

 Whether going south or north, east or west, over the mountains or around them, the distress accentuated by the barren and desolate land was always present.
-It is the reason my family migrated north: My father went to work in the cotton fields “en el otro lado” (the other side) and my maternal grandmother’s family resettled in Monterrey.
+It is the reason my family migrated north: My father went to work as a Bracero in the cotton fields “en el otro lado” (the other side).
+My maternal grandmother’s family left Dr. Arroyo and relocated in Monterrey.

 Seeking the resources to keep the family alive and access to an education beyond elementary school for the children is the reason my immediate family was separated and lived in three different places simultaneously in the first decade of my life.
 Aside from my three oldest siblings living in Monterrey, two others lived in Texas with my father and the rest, including me, lived in the ranchos of Dr. Arroyo with my mother.